 Posted on December 11, 2008

 Do you have friend who is getting married?
 Why not purchase one of my wedding books as a gift for them?
 A fantastic Christmas or birthday present for any bride-to-be.
 Buying as an e-book allows them to read up on their wedding desires wherever and whenever.
-E-books can be left as a PDF on the computer so can be read on lunch or coffee breaks.
+E-books can be left as a PDF on the computer so can be read on lunch or coffee breaks with programs from sites as sodapdf.com.
 They can be printed off and read just before bedtime.
 A different but great wedding/engagement gift for a special friend.